 Pierce County Master Gardener Training Information

 Do you love gardening and volunteering?
 If so, the Master Gardener Program might be for you!

 To become a Pierce County master Gardener you must first apply to the MG Program.
-Applications and specific training information are posted to this page in May and applications are accepted in the fall each year.
+Applications and specific training information are posted at this page.

 When becoming a PCMG you have two training options: 1. you can either choose to attend our General MG Training Class, or 2. attend our Community Garden Specialist Class.
 Both classes teach sustainable gardening practices through topics such as pest and soil management and water wise gardening techniques.
 Both training are held from January to March each year.
 You can attend either class to become a PCMG.